 2. When we first met Brown Bear.

-2017 is the 50th Anniversary of Brown Bear, Brown Bear, What Do You See? by Eric Carle and Bill Martin Jr – a rhythmic, rhyming story with this extremely likeable bear at its heart.
+2017 was the 50th Anniversary of Brown Bear, Brown Bear, What Do You See? by Eric Carle and Bill Martin Jr – a rhythmic, rhyming story with this extremely likeable bear at its heart.

 3. When this bright purple walrus bellowed in our ear.